19 The Casselberry Event

 Gira blushed for a moment.
 No one ever seemed to acknowledge her presence.
 “I live in Tuva, working for Dali doing kitchen chores.
 She asked for a volunteer to travel to Casselberry with you.”

 “I see,” Eva said.
-“So, how did Dali choose you to accompany me?”
+“So, how did Dali choose you to go with me?”

 Eva Marie looked away.
 “Oh,” she replied.